 A. Regeneration, or the new birth, is a work of God’s grace whereby believers become new creatures in Christ Jesus.
 It is a change of heart wrought by the Holy Spirit through conviction of sin, to which the sinner responds in repentance toward God and faith in the Lord Jesus Christ.
 Repentance and faith are inseparable experiences of grace.
 Repentance is a genuine turning from sin toward God.
-Faith is the acceptance of Jesus Christ and commitment of the entire personality to Him as Lord and Saviour.
+Faith is the glad surrender to Jesus Christ and commitment of the entire personality to Him as Lord and Savior.

 V. God’s Purpose of Grace

 Election is the gracious purpose of God, according to which He regenerates, justifies, sanctifies, and glorifies sinners.
 It is the glorious display of God’s sovereign goodness, and is infinitely wise, holy, and unchangeable.
 It excludes boasting and promotes humility.